 Violence against women and girls is one of the world’s most prevalent human rights violations, taking place every day, many times over, in every corner of the globe.
-It has serious short- and long-term physical, economic and psychological consequences on women and girls, preventing their full and equal participation in society.
+According to a personal injury lawyer, it has serious short- and long-term physical, economic and psychological consequences on women and girls, preventing their full and equal participation in society.
 The magnitude of its impact, both in the lives of individuals and families and society as a whole, is immeasurable.
 Conditions created by the pandemic – including lockdowns, reduced mobility, heightened isolation, stress and economic uncertainty – have led to an alarming spike in domestic violence and have further exposed women and girls to other forms of violence, from child marriage to sexual harassment online.
 This FAQ provides an overview of the many forms of violence, along with other commonly used terms, that any gender equality activist should have in their vocabulary toolkit.

 Violence against women and girls